KPH (radio station): Survival and preservation

-KPH is now a part of the Point Reyes National Seashore and is maintained and operated by former KPH employees and volunteers of the Maritime Radio Historical Society.
+KPH is now a part of the Point Reyes National Seashore and is maintained and operated by former KPH employees and volunteers of the Maritime Radio Historical Society (MRHS).
 There are several reasons that the station was able to survive decommissioning and make a comeback.
 First, the equipment was old and not suitable for resale, so much of it was left where it was, with connections to power, antennas and land lines still intact.
 Second, the real estate taken up by buildings and antenna farms, while desirable, was also unsuitable for resale (especially to the extent that it lay within the Point Reyes National Seashore), meaning that the properties were not bought and redeveloped the way some other stations were.
 The KPH license and the frequencies assigned to it are made available to the MRHS by the license holder, Globe Wireless.
 In addition, the Federal Communications Commission (FCC) has granted the MRHS a new coast station license with the callsign KSM, as well as the amateur radio club callsign K6KPH for communicating with radio hams on amateur frequencies.
 K6KPH is unusually strong and well-equipped for an amateur station, with its professional grade transmitters, antennas and operators.
 Operating in amateur radio mode means following a different set of rules (using different frequencies and lower transmitter power levels), but amateurs are not limited in their choice of equipment as long as they stick to these rules.